 As a first time sales leader though, it's important for you to understand how you are motivating your team to reach those numbers.
 Negative motivation can undermine the culture & 'successful sales environment' you've built in #2 and #3 above and have longer term consequences (ie. losing good sales reps)

-The best sales leaders I've encountered have two qualities that I believe are important for positive motivation: 1) they genuinely care about their people and their pursuit of hitting quota and 2) they put their team's needs above their own.
+The best sales leaders I've encountered have two qualities that I believe are important for positive motivation:

 As a first time sales manager, you won't have all the answers and you are likely to screw things up from time to time.
 But I can tell you from personal experience that if you genuinely care and put your team's needs first, your team will respect you for it.